The 39 Clues: Characters

 The books follow the adventures of Amy and Dan Cahill, two orphaned siblings from Massachusetts who become involved in the affairs of the Cahill family following the death of their grandmother, Grace Cahill.
+They are under the legal guardianship of their great-aunt Beatrice Cahill.
 Throughout their travels, they are assisted by their au pair Nellie Gomez and Grace's retainer William McIntyre.
-Following the death of their parents, Amy and Dan were put into the custody of their bitter aunt Beatrice Cahill.
-Grace's younger brother is Fiske Cahill, also known as The Man in Black.

-Wealthy and ruthless English siblings Ian and Natalie Kabra are among the teams involved in the clue hunt.
-The very athletic and militaristic Holt family, consisting of parents Eisenhower and Mary-Todd, son Hamilton, and twin daughters Reagan and Madison, also search for the clues.
-Jonah Wizard is a hip-hop and action film celebrity who is managed by his father, Broderick while triplets Sinead, Ned, and Ted Starling are genius academics.
-Alistair Oh is a Korean businessman who has only a failed frozen food business to show for years in the industry while Russian former KGB assassin Irina Spasky is unable to trust or be trusted.
+Introduced in the first series as the competition are wealthy and ruthless English siblings Ian and Natalie Kabra, the athletic and militaristic Holt family—consisting of parents Eisenhower and Mary-Todd, son Hamilton, and twin daughters Reagan and Madison—hip-hop and action film celebrity Jonah Wizard and his manager/father Broderick, triplets academics Sinead, Ned, and Ted Starling, failed South Korean businessman Alistair Oh, and Russian ex-KGB assassin Irina Spasky.
+While Ian and Natalie's mother Isabel is the main antagonist, the mysterious presence of the Man In Black threatens the Cahill siblings at every turn.